newrelic/entity-definitions/docs/relationship_synthesis.md

 If needed, a part of an attribute can be provided as a capture group in a regular expression.

+Finally, for specific scenarios, you have the option to extract the `type` from the GUID.
+We provide a brief discussion of this feature in its dedicated section [here](#infra-na-for-buildguid).

 ##### lookupGuid
 The `lookupGuid` resolver is used when the GUID cannot be inferred from the telemetry and a lookup is required using candidates.